Drum-Taps

-Drum-Taps, first published in 1865, is a collection of poetry written by American poet Walt Whitman during the American Civil War.
+Drum-Taps is a collection of poetry composed by American poet Walt Whitman during the American Civil War.
+The collection was published in May 1865.
+The first 500 copies of the collection were printed in April 1865, the same month President Abraham Lincoln was assassinated.

-18 additional poems were added later in the year to create Sequel to Drum-Taps.
+18 additional poems were added later in the year 1865 to create Sequel to Drum-Taps, which includes "O'Captain!
+My Captain!", an elegy to President Lincoln.

 History

 Creating the publication

-On April 12, 1861, Confederate cannons fired upon Fort Sumter signaling the opening of the American Civil War.
-Consequently, this would also mark the beginning of a very important time in the life of American poet Walt Whitman.
-Whitman's style of writing drew from his attempts to better manage the psychological chaos he experienced.

-As the nation began to dramatically shift, so did Whitman.
-His poetry during this time would begin to demonstrate his vision of democracy as people acting collectively and pragmatically to secure a meaningful political freedom.
-Regarding many of the poems in Drum-Taps, little is known about when they were actually written.
-However, in the winter of 1862, Whitman traveled to Virginia in search of his brother, George, who he heard had been wounded in the Battle of Fredericksburg.

-After witnessing the vast amount casualties of war at the hospital, Walt was profoundly moved.
+Whitman's poetry during this time was significantly impacted by the American Civil war.
+Little is known about when many of the poems in Drum-Taps were actually written.

+In the winter of 1862, Whitman traveled to Virginia in search of his brother, George, who he heard had been wounded in the Battle of Fredericksburg.
+Whitman was profoundly moved by the vast amount casualties of war he saw during this time.
 For the next three years, he would devote himself to helping wounded soldiers.
 Many considered him a nurse and he acted as one, dutifully dressing wounds, assisting in amputations and administering medications.
 Whitman, however, insisted he be referred to as something simpler, calling himself a mere "visitor & consolatory," one who brought "soothing invigoration" to the sick and wounded.
-This time in the hospital would have a major effect on his poetry with some of the poems in Drum-Taps being directly based on events transpired in these places.
+This time in the hospital would have a major effect on his poetry, with some of the poems in Drum-Taps being directly based on events transpired in these places.
 Whitman found great richness to being in the military camps.
 He was fascinated by the men and wrote letters for them.
 His experiences here would fill his notebook as rough-draft poems that constitute his 1865 publication.
 Years later, Whitman told Horace Traubel that Drum-Taps was "put together by fits and starts, on the field, in the hospitals as I worked with the soldier boys."